awsdocs/amazon-lumberyard-user-guide/doc_source/asset-bundler-command-line-reference.md

 *Required:* No

 **\-\-secondAssetListFile**
  The files to use as the second set of inputs for comparisons which require a second input file\.
-Currently this is all comparison types except for `FilePattern`\.
+This arugment isn't used for the `FilePattern` or `IntersectionCount` comparison types\.
 *Type:* Multi\-value argument\.
 The number of parameters for the `--secondAssetListFile` argument must match the number of non\-`FilePattern` arguments to the `--comparisonType` argument\.
 *Required:* No